 Hanping “Lite” version includes a complete Chinese/English dictionary where you can search words using pinyin, characters or English.
-At the present moment the Lite version also offers you the audio and handwriting recognition functions.
+At the present moment, the Lite version also offers you the audio and handwriting recognition functions.

 The last versions of Hanping also feature two interesting tools: the first one is free and allows you to copy your searches to the clipboard or send them to eStroke (to know how to write the word), Skritter, Nicku (an online dictionary), Google translator and many other online resources.
-The second tool is an optical recognizing software that costs 9.99 USD and allows you to get an instant translation from any text using your cell phone’s camera (it only recognize short texts and standard characters).
+The second tool is an optical recognizing software that costs 9.99 USD and allows you to get an instant translation from any text using your cell phone’s camera (it only recognizes short texts and standard characters).

 I recommend taking a look at it add-ons, as it is constantly adding new functions, some of which are free and others of which are paid.
-Some of the recent interesting add-ons are: animated videos of how to write characters (only for the 3.99 USD pro version), an app to practice pronunciation (free), and a Cantonese dictionary (9.99 USD).
+Some of the recent interesting add-ons are animated videos of how to write characters (only for the 3.99 USD pro version), an app to practice pronunciation (free), and a Cantonese dictionary (9.99 USD).